 Clare Higgins and Howard Bright, Medesham Homes LLP Board Members, addressed the Shareholder Cabinet Committee and advised that the Board was happy with the company's position and would like to see investment continue, subject to suitability.
-One caveat to this was highlighted, that the company should not place itself in direct competition with other affordable housing suppliers.
-It was also suggested that creating areas were homeless individuals could be housed en mass was not the best way to develop sustainability.
-If was felt that now was the time to consider how the company was to process, including future financing, ambitions, and how it was to benefit the people of Peterborough.
+Two points of concern were raised in relation to whether the Housing Revenue Account (HRA) being explored by the Council would inadvertently create competition with Medesham Homes, and whether creating areas where homeless individuals were housed en-masse was not the best way to develop sustainable communities and support those who have been homeless.